Family Lawyer Manchester NH Can Help Modify Your Court Order

 People typically seek modification of two different types of family court orders: support and parenting/child custody.

 - Child support modification — In cases of child support, modification functions in a particular way.
 An obligor/payor or an obligee/payee may apply to the court for modification of their support obligation (child or spousal).
 One is eligible to apply if a period of three years has passed since the last order (on child support) or in some situations if there is a substantial change in circumstances (child and spousal support).
-Our team can counsel you concerning the benefit of pursuing this type of modification.
+Our team of New Hampshire child custody lawyers can counsel you concerning the benefit of pursuing this type of modification.

 - Parental rights and responsibilities — In cases of parental rights and responsibilities, also formerly known as custody and visitation, either parent may petition the court for modification.
 A court may consider modification under special circumstances, for example if one parent is interfering with the parental rights of the other.
 Characteristics of interference include: